 Acne is a relatively common condition which tends to affect areas of the face or body with the densest sebaceous follicles, i.e. the face, chest and back.

-These three things interact to cause inflammation resulting in pimple that may be cystic (hard underneath the skin pimples), red, swollen, painful and filled with pus.
+These three things interact to cause inflammation resulting in pimples that may be cystic (hardened under-the-skin), red, swollen, painful and filled with pus.

-Comedonal: Pimples that are dried, not red, and you can see either the white heads or black heads.
+Comedonal: Pimples that are dried, not red, and you can see either whiteheads or blackheads.
 The comedones can get steamed then extracted using a metal extractor.
 They respond best to Retin A and Benzoyl Peroxide.
-They will keep the pores clean and keep the number of blackheads and whiteheads down.
+This will keep the pores clean and minimize the number of blackheads and whiteheads popping up.

-Infected: Usually red, painful, inflamed, and might have pus.
-That means there are lots of bacteria inside.
-When these heal they tend to leave behind “PIH” or pigmented scars of red, or brown discoloration.
-Either topical or oral antibiotic is good for this stage.
-Blue light or laser genesis will vaporize the bacteria and lighten up the pigmented scars.
+Infected: Usually red, painful, inflamed, and may contain pus, which means there is a large amount of bacteria inside.
+When these heal they tend to leave behind “PIH” or pigmented scars of red or brown discoloration.
+Either topical or oral antibiotic is good for this stage of acne.
+Blue light or laser genesis can also vaporize the bacteria and lighten up the pigmented scars.

-Cystic: They form nodules and sometimes the nodules burrow deep into the skin.
-They form as a result of enclosure of infected acne underneath the skin.
-The ones underneath the skin or cystic acne tend to heal by “eating” away the skin.
+Cystic: This type of acne will form nodules that sometimes burrow deep into the skin.
+They form as a result of an enclosure of infected acne underneath the skin.
+They tend to heal by “eating” away at the skin.

-Truncal: Pimples that affect the back or the chest.
-They usually appear as small red and pus filled bumps.
+Truncal: These are pimples that affect the back or the chest.
+They usually appear as small red and pus-filled bumps.
 They often leave large brown spots (scars) all over the area.